 This program requires minimum numbers to proceed.

-Academic Information: Participants may receive recognition for two weeks workplace learning in NRS311- Life-stage Considerations: Child, adolescent and Family Health related to health optimisation: family, child, adolescent, community and rural nursing.
+Academic Information: Participants may receive recognition for two weeks workplace learning in NRS311.
 This recognition will require payment of a subject tuition fee and satisfactory participation and completion of specified assessment items.
-Students must liaise directly with their Course Director for approval to include this program and respective academic recognition in their course structure and should do so prior to applying for this program.
+Students should liaise directly with their Course Director to confirm the ability to include this program and respective subject in their course structure and should do so prior to applying for this program.

 Financial Assistance: The advertised program cost is based on the provision of the $450 Vice Chancellor Travel Grant.
 Eligibility is restricted to CSU students receiving academic recognition for their participation in the program.
 This is not paid directly to individuals but has already been deducted from the program cost.